ibrahimt2/hci-deliverables/content/blog/hello-world/index.md

 The OpenLCA backend has a massive codebase, and understanding all of it over the semester is impossible.
 Which is why we will only restrict our attention to figuring out only how to insert our data and get our results using the pre existing functions.
 In order to use this, we will utilise three main resources

-1. **Example code:** Each folder in the codebase has a tests and examples folder which illustrate how to use the functions written in the codebase to do certain tasks (example).
+**3. Example code:** Each folder in the codebase has a tests and examples folder which illustrate how to use the functions written in the codebase to do certain tasks (example).
 These illustrate in isolation how to use openLCA functions to import a database, create a flow etc.

-2. **How the code is used in the existing openLCA frontend:** The existing openLCA front already uses the openLCA backend module to implement the functionality we plan to implement.
+**2. How the code is used in the existing openLCA frontend:** The existing openLCA front already uses the openLCA backend module to implement the functionality we plan to implement.
 Thus, if we are ever confused about how to use a function, we can use this code to clarify users

-3. **Contact with openLCA developers:** We have contacted the lead developers who wrote the majority of the openLCA backend.
+**1. Contact with openLCA developers:** We have contacted the lead developers who wrote the majority of the openLCA backend.
 They have agreed to answer any technical questions we might have.

 Given these resources, as well as the team's previous experience with JAVA in both professional and academic contexts, we are confident we will be able to integrate our frontend into the openLCA backend.